 THE MEANING OF SYNTROPY

-The great contribution that Ernst Götsch gives us is to have revealed and carried out of the systematization of Principles of the way nature works, Ernst provides us with an ecological literacy - as Fritjof Capra says, the understanding of the Principles of organization that ecosystems have developed to sustain life - the path to sustainability.
+The great contribution that Ernst Götsch gives us is to have revealed and developed a systematization of the principles by means of which nature works, Ernst provides us with an ecological literacy - as Fritjof Capra says, the understanding of the principles of organization that ecosystems have developed to sustain life - the path to sustainability.

 Syntropy, unlike entropy, goes from simple to complex.
 Tables 1 and 2 extracted from the book, The Web of Life, by Fritjof Capra, gives us a precise idea of the ability of life on the planet to maintain the stability of the macro-organism known as Earth, performing its duties to properly balance its own function, the physiological function known in the animal world as homeostasis.
-Thanks to the emergence of life 3.5 billion years ago and through the syntropy, life complexified the energy from the Sun in the most different forms of life, transforming it and storing it, thus forming a complex living network.
-For thousands of years humans have been causing disturbances in many places on the planet, where we did not reach the acceptable limits of disturbance, this network has re-established its connections, life went back to flourishing, like the regeneration of a small cut on our skin, but, where we exceeded this capacity of regeneration, it is as if we had a leg amputated, or an arm, nature itself could not in that time scale go back to its previous stability, thus whole civilizations disappeared and huge deserts emerged.
-Thus, understanding that life on the planet is governed by the Syntropic Principles, using them can return life to degraded areas and transform deserts into forests again.
+Thanks to the emergence of life 3.5 billion years ago and through syntropic means, life has complexified the energy from the Sun into different forms of itself, transforming it and storing it, thus forming a complex living network.
+For thousands of years humans have been causing disturbances in many places on the planet, although where we did not reach sufficient limits of disturbance, this network has re-established its connections, life went back to flourishing, like the regeneration of a small cut on our skin, however where we exceeded this capacity of regeneration it is as if we had a leg amputated, or an arm, and nature itself could not in that time scale return to its previous stability, thus whole civilizations disappeared and huge deserts emerged.
+Thus, understanding that life on the planet is governed by syntropic principles, using them can return life to degraded areas and transform deserts into forests again.

-The Principles proposed by Ernst Götsch are placed here in a sequence just for easier reading, but they are not in hierarchal importance, all are fundamental and should always occur at the same time, for the success of agroforests.
+The principles proposed by Ernst Götsch are placed here in a sequence for easier reading, however they are not in hierarchical importance, all are fundamental and should always occur at the same time for the success of agroforests.
 The best description would be that of a network, they are all interconnected.
-When we implant an agroforest, the absence of any Principle weakens this network, it would be like a hole, where energy that complexifies life can escape, so the energy that could be stored in our system is lost, and this is reflected in the quality of our agroforests, the emergence of short cycle weeds, "invasive plants" (from the previous systems of succession), absence of strata, aging plants, diseases, an explosion of insects, low production, are merely the symptoms of not fully implementing all the Principles.
-So often, to understand one principle we refer to another, since they are all interconnected, almost fused into an amalgam.
+When we plant an agroforest, the absence of any principle weakens this network, it would be like a hole, where energy that complexifies life can escape, so the energy that could be stored in our system is lost, and this is reflected in the quality of our agroforests, the emergence of short cycle weeds, "invasive plants" (from the previous systems of succession), absence of strata, aging plants, diseases, an explosion of insects, low production, which are merely the symptoms of not fully implementing all of the principles.
+For this reason, many times in order to understand one principle we refer to another, since they are all interconnected, almost fused into an amalgam.

 THE PRINCIPLES